FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ```

 When forwarding the request to the Product Inventory service, we want to send the original `access_token` generated by FusionAuth during login, as we'll need to authorize based on the user role.
 It has already been signed, so we just need to send it as the `authorization` header bearer token.
-TBD why wouldn't you pass the access token to the product catalog service?
-Is that because it hasn't been generated?

 We'll need to complete one more step in order to allow admin access to the Product Inventory route.
 In FusionAuth, click on "Applications", then the "Manage Roles" icon on the Gateway application.
 Add a new role called "admin".

-pic tbd
-[images]
+{% include _image.liquid src="/assets/img/blogs/microservices-jwt-auth/adding-role.png" alt="Adding a new role to an existing application." class="img-fluid" figure=false %}

 Then click on "Users", find the user you created, and under the "Registrations" tab, click the "Edit" icon on the Gateway application.
 Check the box next to "admin" and save.
-This applies the "admin" role to this user.
+This grants the "admin" role to this user.

-pic tbd
-[images]
+{% include _image.liquid src="/assets/img/blogs/microservices-jwt-auth/giving-user-admin-role.png" alt="Giving an existing user a new role." class="img-fluid" figure=false %}

 The next time you log in to FusionAuth and access the `/branches/:id/products` route, you will be authorized and receive the expected response from the Product Inventory service.